jhsu802701/rails_from_scratch_rails5/04-05-badges.md

 Welcome to Generic App Template!
 This is a template created by following the
 [Rails From Scratch] (http://www.rubyonracetracks.com/rails_from_scratch.html) protocol.
-This template is used in the
+This template is used by the
 [GenericApp] (https://github.com/jhsu802701/generic_app)
 gem for starting off a new app by copying a high-quality pre-existing app.
 This saves time, because it's MUCH quicker and easier to modify an existing app